fienvh/uit-documentatie/content/json-ld/latest/events/event-type.md

 # Type

 One of the event types available at http://taxonomy.uitdatabank.be/api/domain/eventtype/classification.
 This list contains all offer-types: both for events and places.
-For an overview of all types appropriate for offer-type 'event': [insert link]
+For an overview of all types appropriate for offer-type 'event': [http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/type_aanbod/](http://documentatie.uitdatabank.be/content/uitdatabank/latest/categorisatie/type_aanbod/)

 Type is required for every event and an event can only have one typeid.